appletan9797/fyp_secondhanditem/readme.md

 ## Overview
 Final year project done in diploma.
-A platform for user to exchange or sell their second hand item.
+A platform for user to exchange or sell their second hand item that written in PHP.